Find all the answers for your Galapagos tour:

 Q: Which airline is the most used for flights to the Galapagos?

-A: Most of the operators in Galapagos prefer to book the local flights with Avianca, however there are other airlines like LATAM or TAME that offer flights to the islands.
+A: Most of the operators in Galapagos prefer to book the local flights with Avianca, however there are other airlines like LATAM that offer flights to the islands.

 Q: Which airline do you recommend for my international flight to Ecuador?